 The Marietta Historic Homes Walking Tour highlights some of the key properties in the historic district and is a great tour for those interested in history or architecture.
 Visitors can stop in to The Castle, a large Victorian style home with adjacent carriage house, during operating hours for a guided tour of the property.

-If you’re looking for a great place to eat, The Galley offers good food in a comfortable, casual atmosphere.
-Housed in the same building as The Hackett, a boutique hotel on the 3rd floor and The Adelphia Music Hall, a busy venue for up and coming bands and entertainment, the property is a great attraction for those looking for good food, cocktails, and incredible music.
+If you’re looking for a great place to eat in Marietta, The Galley offers good food in a comfortable, casual atmosphere.
+The Galley is on the main floor of the The Adelphia Music Hall, a busy venue for up and coming bands and entertainmen.
+On the 3rd floor of the same building is The Hackett, a boutique hotel.
+The property is a great attraction for those looking for good food, cocktails, and incredible music.

 After exploring Marietta, we headed across the Ohio River to Parkersburg, West Virginia.
-My husband had spent quite a bit of time in Parkersburg a few years ago working for a local company and we’d explored some of the city, but there were a few things we’d missed.
+My husband had spent quite a bit of time in Parkersburg a few years ago working for a local company.
+We’d previously explored some of the city, but there were a few things we missed.

 Our next stop was to Holl’s Chocolates, a family-owned business that specializes in Swiss chocolates.
 Everyone who enters the store receives one free sample.
 I tried the Sea Salt Caramel and have to say if I lived near Vienna, I’d be tempted to stop in daily for that nugget.

-You can read more about things to do in Parkersburg in this post, Road Trip to Parkersburg: 10 Places to Visit in this West Virginia Town.
-Stay tuned as I share more about my trip to Marietta and Parkersburg.
+For more things to do in Parkersburg, check out Road Trip to Parkersburg: 10 Places to Visit in this West Virginia Town.

-If you’re ready to plan your trip to Marietta, visit www.mariettaohio.org or contact them via the avenues below:
+If you’re ready to plan your trip to Marietta, visit www.mariettaohio.org.

 If you have the time, you’ll definitely want to stay for more than a day.
 Find great rates on area hotels and properties with Hotels.com: Download the free Hotels.com app and enjoy up to 50% savings with Secret Prices!